al102030/Python-Class3/README.md

 - <span style="color: Red;">Python Enhancement Proposal</span>

   - PEPs In google
-  - PEP8
+  - Talk about PEP8
   - Talk about Python code formats
   - Format Document In command pallet
-  - autopep8 Installation
+  - `autopep8` Installation
   - Talk about some developer mistake in formatting code
   - Turn auto format on save in `Code>Preferences>sittings`
   - Search for FormatOnSave and turn it on